ykansu/inventory-pro/features.md

   - Print option (support for standard receipt printers)
   - Save to sales history (automatically record the completed sale)
   - Basic receipt customization (business name, logo - if possible, contact information)
-  - Option to email receipt to customer (if customer information is captured)

 ## 3. Sales History Page